Kaos

 • Suzy Eddie Izzard (Across the Universe, Ocean’s Thirteen) as Lachy

-• Scenes of violence, including gore and presence of blood
+• Scenes of violence including weaponry and guns

 You can find out how to activate your Netflix account to your Sky Stream account here.